fubicales2016/fogbowcloud.org/content/pages/install-plugins.md

 ## Authorization Plugin

-The Authorization Plugin tells whether a given user (with a proper authenticated token) is able to create requests in the Fedartion.
+The Authorization Plugin tells whether a given user (with a proper authenticated token) is able to create requests in the Federation.

 ### Configure